Carolina Panthers: Hall of Honor

 The Carolina Panthers Hall of Honor was established in 1997 to honor individuals for their contributions to the Carolina Panthers organization.

 Retired numbers

-The Carolina Panthers have retired one number, 51, worn by Sam Mills.
+The Carolina Panthers have retired one number.

 Pro Football Hall of Fame enshrinees

 Nominees for the Pro Football Hall of Fame, which "honor[s] individuals who have made outstanding contributions to professional football", are determined by a 46-member selection committee.
 At least 80% of voters must approve the nominee for him to be inducted.

-Ownership and Administration
+Ownership and administration

 Jerry Richardson

 Jerry Richardson was the founder and first owner of the Carolina Panthers.
 Richardson and his family owned about 48% of the team, with the remaining 52% owned by a group of 14 limited partners.
 Richardson and the other investors paid $206 million for the rights to start the team in 1993.

-Team President
+Team president

 Mike McCormack, a Hall of Fame lineman for the Cleveland Browns and former coach and executive for the Seattle Seahawks, was the Panthers' first team president, presiding in that role from 1994 until his retirement in 1997; McCormack was inducted as the first person in the Carolina Panthers Hall of Honor later that year.
 Jerry Richardson's son, Mark, was appointed as the team's second president in 1997 and served in that role until he stepped down in 2009.
 His brother Jon, who had been president of Bank of America Stadium, stepped down at the same time.
 The resignations of Mark and Jon Richardson were unexpected, as it was thought that the two would eventually take over the team from their father.
 Mark Richardson was replaced by Danny Morrison, who had previously served as the athletic director of both Texas Christian University and Wofford College, Richardson's alma mater.
 Morrison resigned in early 2017.
 The role was vacant until August 2018, when Tom Glick was hired as team president.
 He had previously served as the COO of Manchester City.